 Quinoa has become a staple in many kitchens across the country over the past decade as a fluffy fill-in for starches like pasta and rice.
-It’s naturally gluten-free and full of protein and fiber, and thanks to it’s relatively recent rise in global popularity, this seed is available in just about every grocery store, in multiple different varieties from white to red, black to colorful blends of all three.
+It’s naturally gluten-free, and thanks to it’s relatively recent rise in global popularity, this seed is available in just about every grocery store, in multiple different varieties including white, red, black, and colorful blends of all three.
 No matter which type of quinoa is your favorite, the cooking methods and flavor profiles stay the same.
-With a subtly sweet, nutty flavor and soft texture, quinoa makes a great base for all types of flavors and dishes, from quick-to-prep lunches to simple sides to accompany saucy curries or stews.
+With a subtle flavor and soft texture, quinoa makes a great base for all types of flavors and dishes, from quick-to-prep lunches to simple sides to accompany saucy curries or stews.

 Here’s how to bring out the best attributes from your quinoa and avoid the worst—gummy, mushy, or bitter—so you can enjoy this satisfying “grain” in all its glory.

 If you’ve ever cooked quinoa before, you probably followed a recipe where the first step was to rinse the quinoa.
 If you followed the directions, you were probably happy with the outcome, but might have questioned the purpose of that rinse.
 If you decided to go off the beaten path and leave your quinoa un-rinsed, you undoubtedly noticed a bitter flavor in your cooked quinoa, and have probably never cooked it again since.